Compact 15-minute cities exhibit lower carbon intensity in urban transport: Conclusions

-The combined influence of walking accessibility and surface area in explaining CO$_2$ transport emissions of cities has allowed us to develop a model that incorporates these two factors simultaneously, thereby enhancing the predictive power of our study compared to models that consider only one of these factors.
-This outcome underscores the significance of our findings and their potential to inform and guide future urban planning and policy decisions: the combination of walking accessibility and compactness fosters sustainable mobility in cities.
+The combined influence of walking accessibility, \rew{density and} surface area in explaining CO$_2$ transport emissions of cities has allowed us to develop a model that incorporates these three factors simultaneously. \rew{Its} outcome underscores the significance of our findings and their potential to inform and guide future urban planning and policy decisions: it is the combination of walking accessibility to proximity services and a \rew{compact}, less sprawling urban area that fosters sustainable mobility in cities.

+In summary, our findings provide large-scale empirical evidence that proximity-based urban forms, such as 15-minute cities, are associated with more sustainable mobility patterns.
+Moreover, when combined with \rew{compact urban development, the joint effect} of these two features on reducing transport-related emissions becomes even more pronounced.

-In summary, our work shows that proximity-based cities, e.g., 15-minute cities, successfully foster more sustainable mobility.
-City areas also have an additional effect on transport emissions.
-Therefore, to further meet sustainability goals, the proximity of services has to be combined with efficient public transport and urban planning aimed at containing urban sprawl.
+To advance sustainability goals, proximity of services must therefore be combined with efficient public transport and urban planning strategies that \rew{densify and} contain urban sprawl.